 What about at 40?
 It’s now a staggering $5,637 a month.

 The key takeaway from all this?
 If you really want to build wealth, you need to start investing right now.
-The longer you put it off the harder it becomes.
+Because the longer you put it off the harder it becomes.
 Are you with me on all this?
 Ok, good.
 Now go invest.